xavdid/reddit-user-to-sqlite/README.md

 1. `archive_path`: the path to the (unzipped) archive directory on your machine.
 Don't rename/move the files that Reddit gives you.
 2. (optional) `--db`: the path to a sqlite file, which will be created or updated as needed.
 Defaults to `reddit.db`.
+3. (optional) `--include-saved`: a flag which, if specified, loads your saved posts and comments from the archive.

 ## Viewing Data